2-alchemists/krossboard-docs/content/docs/deploy-for-google-gke.md

 GCP_SERVICE_ACCOUNT_EMAIL="krossboard@krossboard-test.iam.gserviceaccount.com"
 ```

-> **Note:** For a large number of clusters you may think to switch from a `g1-small` instance to `n1-standard-1`.
-Check the metrics of the instance to decide.
+> **Note:** A `g1-small` instance is a good starting point, unless you have 10+ GKE clusters with many namespaces in the same project.
+Either way, think to regularly check the metrics of the instance to adapt your choice if applicable.

 Then start your instance of Krossboard.